shahrozfazal/calculator_reengineering/README.md

 # Windows-Form-Calculator
-Simple Windows Forms calculator app
+Simple Windows Forms Calculator App
+LogFile.csv has been added which shows all the project characteristics.